cassidoo/HTML-CSS-Tutorial/README.md

 [Pausing here for cookie break]

+####IDs

 Now, let's talk about IDs.
-They are just like classes.
-Done.

-LOLJK THEY'RE DIFFERENT.
-But not by a lot!
-So, the only real difference between classes and IDs is that you can only have one of each ID.
+They are very similar to classes.
+The only real difference between classes and IDs is that you can only have one of each ID.
 So, for example, if you have a special paragraph that you only want to style once, then you can stick in there the `id` attribute like so:

 	<p id="special">This is so special that I want it uniquely styled forever.</p>